University of Birmingham Air Squadron: History

 Birmingham University Air Squadron was formed on 3 May 1941 and began its first undergraduate initial officer training course in October 1942.
 In October 1946 it began flying training at RAF Castle Bromwich on the DH Tiger Moth T Mk 2 aircraft.
 The Squadron re-equipped with the DHC-1 Chipmunk T10 in July 1950 and was renamed the University of Birmingham Air Squadron (UBAS) on 15 October 1951.

+The squadron was featured on BBC TV on Sunday 2 May 1954 at 7.45pm on 'Student Pilots', which showed the preparation for the De Havilland Trophy Competition, an annual aerobatics competition, on 15 May 1954, introduced by Squadron Leader A J Ogilvie DFC.

 In March 1958 UBAS was relocated to RAF Shawbury.
 The Chipmunks served for 25 years until the SA Bulldog T1's replaced them in June 1975.
 UBAS moved "temporarily" to RAF Cosford in March 1978, and it has remained based there ever since.
 The Bulldogs were retired in 2001 and were replaced with the Austrian-built Grob G-115E Tutor aircraft.
 In November 2009 the Grob 115E's were partly replaced with the higher specification Grob 115 EA.